opleary/PHP2650Project/index.md

 our study instead of removing them so that we don’t bias our results towards only those individuals that experienced the event of interest within the observational time frame.
-Thus, in survival analysis, not only do we include time from baseline at event of interest, but we also include a binary variable indicating whether an individual experienced the event or was censored instead.
+Thus, in survival analysis, not only do we include time from baseline at event of interest in our outcome, but we also include a binary variable indicating whether an individual experienced the event or was censored instead.

 In standard survival analysis, the **survival function**, S(t) is what defines the probability that the event of interest has **not** yet